Richard Franklin (actor): Doctor Who

 Franklin first appeared in Doctor Who in the role of Mike Yates, a captain in the fictional military organisation UNIT, in the serial Terror of the Autons (1971), which was the opening story of Jon Pertwee's second season in the role of the Third Doctor.
 He continued as a series regular until the serial Planet of the Spiders (1974), which also marked the end of Pertwee's time as the Doctor.

 Franklin maintained his association with Doctor Who and appeared regularly at conventions, and in spin-off and documentary productions.
 He recreated Captain Mike Yates on television twice, for the twentieth anniversary special "The Five Doctors" (1983) and the thirtieth anniversary 3D Special for Children in Need: Dimensions in Time (1993).
-A photograph of Franklin in role as Yates appeared on screen in the fiftieth anniversary special "The Day of the Doctor" (2013).
+A photograph of Franklin in his role as Yates appeared on screen in the fiftieth anniversary special "The Day of the Doctor" (2013).
 He also appeared in the role on numerous occasions in audio plays for both Big Finish Productions and the BBC, which included appearing alongside the Fourth Doctor, Tom Baker.

 In 2002 Franklin wrote The Killing Stone, a novel featuring Yates as the main character.
 It was initially released as an audio book, read by the author, before publication by Fantom Films in 2013 under the title Operation H.A.T.E.
 The rewritten version of the book removed all named references to Doctor Who characters and replaced them with unambiguous equivalents in order to avoid infringing copyright.
 Franklin also recorded a short cameo, as himself for the live Doctor Who podcast stage show, 50 Years of Doctor Who: Preachrs Podcast Live 2.
-He appeared in this alongside a mix of modern and classic Doctor Who actors, including Nicholas Briggs, Peter Davison, Simon Fisher Becker and Terry Molloy.
+He appeared in this alongside a mix of Doctor Who actors from the original and revived series, including Nicholas Briggs, Peter Davison, Simon Fisher Becker and Terry Molloy.